foundation/proton/README.md

 # proton

 CLI Tool for compiling web assets.
+This project is meant to replace the popular [panini](https://github.com/foundation/panini) site generator.

+Managing NPM dependencies has become a difficult task.
+Both of our development tools and front end libraries are managed by the same package manager.
+Too often we have to deal with dependency conflicts between libraries and tools that we want to use.
+Proton helps to combat this problem.

+Proton is built with PHP.
+This means that it's dependencies lay 100% outside of your project's dependency chain.

+Proton leverages [Twig](https://twig.symfony.com) to bring you a powerful, flexible and fast templating system.
+Check out the [Twig Templates for Designers](https://twig.symfony.com/doc/3.x/templates.html) docs.

 This project is in very early stages.
 Any feedback would be appreciated.

 ## Installation